Meeting basic needs

 SHIM’s fully stocked food pantries help our neighbors put health meals on the table.
 In 2017, SHIM provided 359,385 meals to more than 4,000 neighbors in need.

-We have three sites: SHIM Center at Bethel Park, SHIM’s Family Center and Baldwin United Presbyterian Church.
+We have three sites: SHIM Center at Bethel Park, Prospect Park Food Pantry and Baldwin United Presbyterian Church.
 SHIM’s food pantries serve people who reside in the following South Hills neighborhoods: Baldwin-Whitehall, Bethel Park, South Park, Keystone Oaks, Mt.
 Lebanon and Upper St. Clair school districts.

 To register to use the food pantries, please contact: